-One patient who directly benefits from the initiative is 14-year-old Josh Knapp, a kidney transplant patient living in England.
+Another patient who directly benefits from the initiative is 14-year-old Josh Knapp, a kidney transplant patient living in England.

 “During a routine clinic appointment, we were told about the home testing initiative and the Mitra microsampling device, how it works, and how to use it,” says Caroline Knapp, Josh’s mother.
 “We were asked if we would like to try it.
 Josh, of course, being the typical 14-year-old, with the prospect of trying something totally new that could lessen hospital visits and make blood sampling a lot easier, jumped at the chance.
-We can now sit at home and do a sample using the device, send it off, and get an accurate result without having to leave the comfort of our own home or Josh missing school – no driving for miles for blood tests.”
+We can now sit at home and collect a sample using the device, send it off, and get an accurate result without having to leave the comfort of our own home or Josh missing school – no driving for miles for blood tests.”

 According to patient satisfaction data from Neoteryx, a whopping 93% of surveyed patients and families who used our microsampling devices said they would be “likely” or “very likely” to choose microsampling over venipuncture blood draws for their child and others.
 This speaks to the powerful benefits of microsampling technology in pediatric care and research studies.